Category Archives: Learn Spanish Online

 Cooking in Spanish for Kids

-Simple Biscuit Recipe and Listening Practice for Children in Spanish + a video and description in the 3rd person present tense about making the biscuits and tidying up afterwards.
+Simple Biscuit Recipe and Listening Practice for Children in Spanish.
+Video and description in the 3rd person present tense about making the biscuits and tidying up afterwards.

 Baking practice in Spanish … Friendly biscuits at the end.